-The Best Eczema Cream, According to Dermatologists
+The 12 Best Eczema Creams for Head- to- Toe Relief, According to Dermatologists

-In case you're not so familiar, eczema is a frustrating skin condition that causes dry, rash-like irritation that can eventually even led to painful sores and blisters.
+In case you're not so familiar, eczema is a frustrating skin condition that causes dry, rash-like irritation that can eventually even lead to painful sores and blisters.
 "Clinically, it can look like inflamed red skin, dark-colored patches, scaly, rough or leathery skin or oozing crusting skin," explains Marie Hayag, M.D., a New York-based dermatologist and founder of Fifth Avenue Aesthetics.
-"There are different types of eczema, but the most common type is atopic dermatitis or 'classic' eczema that usually presents with pink, itchy, dry or inflamed skin," she adds.
+"There are different types of eczema, but the most common type is atopic dermatitis or 'classic' eczema that usually presents with pink, itchy, dry, or inflamed skin," she adds.

 Eczema is so common that Dr. Hayag says around one in 10 people will develop eczema at some point in their lifetime.
 While the cause of eczema is not entirely known, a combination of genetic, environmental, and immune triggers are involved, says Dr. Hayag.
-And even though there is no cure, thankfully, eczema can be controlled using medication, proper skin care, trigger avoidance, and coping mechanisms, she adds.
+And even though there is no cure, thankfully, eczema can be controlled using medication, proper skin-care, trigger avoidance, and coping mechanisms, she adds.

 How to Find the Best Eczema Cream?